kcbiken/Data-Problem/README.md

 # Project Title: Sentiment Analysis of Stocks in reddit community (Wallstreet Bets)

-* **One Sentence Summary** This repository holds an attempt to extract insightful plots from the tiitles of the text collected from the post of user in WallstreetBets community.
+* **One Sentence Summary** This repository holds an attempt to extract stocks' sentiments and insightful plots from the tiitles of the text collected from the post of user in WallstreetBets community.
 *https://www.reddit.com/r/wallstreetbets/

 ## Overview